We pay tribute to Australians who have made major contributions to braille.

 Ian Cooper, OAM (1934-2012)

 Ian Cooper was one of the instigators of the National Braille Music Camp in 1986.
-As music teacher at Frensham Girls School since 1960, Ian arranged for the Braille Music Camp to be held at the school, providing a perfect setting with good quality music facilities, boarding houses and catering.
+As a music teacher at Frensham Girls School since 1960, Ian arranged for the Braille Music Camp to be held at the school, providing a perfect setting with good quality music facilities, boarding houses and catering.
 The Braille Music Camp continues to this day as an annual event, attracting students, teachers and music lovers to share a love of music with a strong emphasis on braille.

 Ian was an inspiration to many blind musicians over the years, providing the support and advice required to forge their own careers.
 Ian’s legacy lives on in the music he composed and the passion he instilled in the musicians he taught.